What if? Emulative Simulation with World Models for Situated Reasoning: Conclusion

 \section{Conclusion}

 In this work, we address emulative simulation, where a virtual agent mentally explores the environment and reasons along the way.
 We introduce WanderDream, which consists of WanderDream-Gen for training and evaluating world models in imagining paths to target situations, and WanderDream-QA for assessing MLLMs in reasoning along imagined trajectories.
-Experiments show that imagination facilitates reasoning, confirming the correlation between world-model imagination and MLLM reasoning, and the dataset exhibits sim-to-real transferability under real-world occlusions and nonideal trajectories.
+Experiments show that imagination facilitates reasoning, confirming the correlation between world-model imagination and MLLM reasoning, and on our curated real-world test set the dataset exhibits sim-to-real transferability under occlusions and nonideal trajectories, though broader generality remains to be verified on larger and more diverse real-world data.
 We hope this work inspires further progress in imagination for exploring inaccessible real-world areas, and in enabling models to interpret human commands in virtual worlds, visualize imagined trajectories, and reason accordingly.